 Sometimes I wonder if all the fancy techniques in my psychotherapy ‘toolkit’ are what does the trick with clients or the fact that I sincerely care about their mental health and the choices they make?

 Have I been handing out turquoise arrowheads without even realizing it?
-In my drumming?
-In my writing?
-When I help people online?

 I sincerely hope so.